 For ab-initio students, it’s realistic to expect it to take two seasons.
 There is no typical or minimum number of flights; it’s entirely up to the student’s progress to determine how long it takes.

-Flight simulator training, using programs such as Condor Soaring can be of a great help, an d can shorten the overall duration for some.
-The club is in the process of building a simulator, and it’s been ready for member training use as of the 2016 season, and a group within the club, the “VSA SIM Soarers” get together virtually to fly gliders in CONDOR2.
+Flight simulator training, using programs such as Condor Soaring can be of a great help, and can shorten the overall duration for some.
+The club has built a flight simulator, and it’s been ready for member training use as of the 2016 season, and a group within the club, the “VSA SIM Soarers” get together virtually to fly gliders in CONDOR2.
 Inquire about this at the club.

 Your first target will be to fly solo.
 Don’t worry – you will only do this when your instructors are certain that you have all the necessary skills to safely take-off, fly and land the glider.

 After you’ve successfully flown solo, you can continue your training syllabus to achieve the Bronze and Cross-Country endorsements.
 The specialist training will equip you with the skills to make informed decisions about your planned flying, navigate cross country and deal with unusual situations, such as landing off-site in a farmer’s field.